ZhiyuanLi/cis455-project/Crawler/readme.txt

 2. Finished Extra Credit 6.3: Channel subscription Will display user channels when user login besides displaying all channels.
 User can also select which spacific channels to delete and seen detail information.
 (5%)

-3. Finished Extra Credit 6.4: Crawler Web Interface.
-  Please user userName and password as both "admin" to test.
- After user created channels, you can crawl after you login admin.
-Another option to run crawler is from command line, please add sudo to run to insure you have access to the database.
-After either way you run the crawler, admin page will show all updated information as required.